US CASTINGS

 NOTE MI 02

 Any non-conformance from the requirements of the drawing, specification, delivery or Purchase Order requirements must be reported with cause and corrective action in writing.
 US Castings shall be alerted to non-conformances and departures to the stated requirements in writing.
-Disposition must be issued by US Castings approving nonconformance or departure prior to return.
+Disposition must be issued by US Castings Accepting nonconformance or departure prior to return.
 All non-conformances and departures shall be documented within shipping documents and the product segregated and identified as nonconforming.

 NOTE MI 03